TritonDataCenter/smartos-live/man/src/sysinfo.1m.md

   "CPU Physical Cores"

-    Number of physical CPU cores in this host.
+    Number of physical CPUs in this host.

     GZ only

   "CPU Total Cores"

-    The number of CPU cores counting hyperthreading.
+    The number of CPU cores in this host.

     GZ only